Ask AI:

 Execution Modes (Direct vs Dynamic)

-Every bundle can run in one of two execution modes:
+Every MCP server can run in one of two execution modes:

-- Direct: your AI client loads the bundle’s full tool list up front and calls tools directly.
+- Direct: your AI client loads the full tool list up front and calls tools directly.

-- Dynamic: the bundle starts with a small “meta” surface, discovers tools only when needed, and runs multi-step workflows without flooding the model’s context with tool definitions and intermediate results.
+- Dynamic: the MCP server starts with a small “meta” surface, discovers tools only when needed, and runs multi-step workflows without flooding the model’s context with tool definitions and intermediate results.

-Same bundle URL.
-Same slug.
+Same MCP URL.
+Same slug in /bundle/{slug}.
 Same credential bindings.

 Just a different execution strategy.